Projectivity revisited: Projectivity and infinite domains

-We briefly outline some implications of Theorem \ref{ProjectivePureInf} for studying infinite statistical relational models. \cite{SinglaD07} use Gibbs measure theory to show that $\sigma$-determinate MLNs give well-defined probability distributions on infinite domains.
-This also follows immediately from Theorem \ref{ProjectivePureInf} and the projectivity of $\sigma$-determinate MLNs.
+We briefly outline some implications of Proposition \ref{ProjectivePureInf} for studying infinite statistical relational models.
+Singla and Domingos \cite{SinglaD07} use Gibbs measure theory to show that $\sigma$-determinate MLNs give well-defined probability distributions on infinite domains.
+This also follows immediately from Proposition \ref{ProjectivePureInf} and the projectivity of $\sigma$-determinate MLNs.

-More generally, Theorem \ref{ProjectivePureInf} lets us transfer the complete characterisation of projective families in terms of AHK representations to exchangeable distributions on the countably infinite domain.
+More generally, Proposition \ref{ProjectivePureInf} lets us transfer the complete characterisation of projective families in terms of AHK representations to exchangeable distributions on the countably infinite domain.

 \begin{corollary} An $L$-distribution $P$ on $\mathbb{N}$ is exchangeable if and only if it has an AHK representation, that is, an AHK model for $L$ such that $P(\mathbb{N}_{\mathfrak{X}})$ is given by Definition \ref{AHKind}. \end{corollary}